New Syria mediator tells U.N. chief he is "scared"

 “Your (Brahimi‘s) leadership will be very important, you have the full respect and full support of international community.
 It is crucially important the Security Council, the whole United Nations system (is) supporting your role,” he said.

 Brahimi also met on Friday with Araud, president of the U.N.
 Security Council for August.
-Brieuc Pont, the spokesman of the French U.N. mission, said they discussed “numerous challenges of his mission.”
+Brieuc Pont, the spokesman of the French U.N. mission, said they discussed “numerous changes of his mission.”

 “They shared their extreme concerns about the situation in Syria.
 The president of the Security Council said he would organize an informal meeting of the Security Council with the joint special representative soon,” Pont said.